 |

-The indirect tax department consists of the right number of tax personnel and the right level of skills and capabilities to be successful.
+The indirect tax department is staffed with the appropriate number of professionals, equipped with the necessary skills and capabilities to ensure success.

-To define the performance requirements for indirect tax function the following non-exhaustive overview could be used as a guideline.
-It relates to indirect tax planning and more regulatory matters with the aim to contribute value to the company’s business priorities.
+To establish clear performance requirements for the indirect tax function, consider the following non-exhaustive overview as a guideline.
+This framework focuses on indirect tax planning and regulatory compliance, aimed at adding value to the company’s overarching business priorities.

-One of the objectives of Internal Audit is via a risk based methodology to provide comprehensive assurance to the Board and senior management that companies’ material risks areas are managed efficiently and effectively.
+A key objective of the Internal Audit function is to use a risk-based approach to provide comprehensive assurance to the Board and senior management that the organization’s material risks are managed efficiently and effectively.
+Engaging Internal Audit is essential for establishing meaningful change and ensuring that risk management practices align with the organization’s strategic goals.

 Couple of questions for internal audit to get started |